elmtree-askmo/cloudcannon-app/content/learn/others/how-does-vasopressin-influence-parental-behaviors-particularly-in-voles.md

 url: /learn/others/questions/how-does-vasopressin-influence-parental-behaviors-particularly-in-voles
 score: -1.0
 related_article1:
-    id: 167665
+    id: 167680
-    title: How do Tinbergen’s ultimate questions differ from proximate questions in the study of animal behavior?
+    title: >-
+        What is the role of glucocorticoids in stress management, and what are their behavioral implications?
     subject: Others
-    url: /learn/others/questions/how-do-tinbergens-ultimate-questions-differ-from-proximate-questions-in-the-study-of-animal-behavior
+    url: /learn/others/questions/what-is-the-role-of-glucocorticoids-in-stress-management-and-what-are-their-behavioral-implications
 related_article2:
-    id: 167675
+    id: 167672
+    title: >-
-    title: What is the difference between homology and homoplasy, and how are they used in evolutionary analysis?
+        What are the different types of selection, and how do they affect genetic variation?
     subject: Others
-    url: /learn/others/questions/what-is-the-difference-between-homology-and-homoplasy-and-how-are-they-used-in-evolutionary-analysis
+    url: /learn/others/questions/what-are-the-different-types-of-selection-and-how-do-they-affect-genetic-variation
 related_article3:
-    id: 167683
+    id: 167672
+    title: >-
-    title: What methodologies are used in comparative studies of animal behavior, and why are they important?
+        What are the different types of selection, and how do they affect genetic variation?
     subject: Others
-    url: /learn/others/questions/what-methodologies-are-used-in-comparative-studies-of-animal-behavior-and-why-are-they-important
+    url: /learn/others/questions/what-are-the-different-types-of-selection-and-how-do-they-affect-genetic-variation
 related_article4:
-    id: 167666
+    id: 167664
-    title: Provide an example of how proximate and ultimate causes are interconnected in animal behavior.
+    title: >-
+        What is the significance of studying animal behavior in the context of ecology and conservation?
     subject: Others
-    url: /learn/others/questions/provide-an-example-of-how-proximate-and-ultimate-causes-are-interconnected-in-animal-behavior
+    url: /learn/others/questions/what-is-the-significance-of-studying-animal-behavior-in-the-context-of-ecology-and-conservation
 related_article5:
-    id: 167675
+    id: 167679
-    title: What is the difference between homology and homoplasy, and how are they used in evolutionary analysis?
+    title: >-
+        How do environmental cues influence seasonal breeding behaviors in animals?
     subject: Others
-    url: /learn/others/questions/what-is-the-difference-between-homology-and-homoplasy-and-how-are-they-used-in-evolutionary-analysis
+    url: /learn/others/questions/how-do-environmental-cues-influence-seasonal-breeding-behaviors-in-animals
 ---

 &nbsp;